-These are the brands I use for coconut soda, soy sauce, and Three Crabs Brand fish sauce.
+Here are the brands I use for the seasoning: Rico coconut soda, Kikkoman soy sauce, and Three Crabs Brand fish sauce.
 The thick soy sauce brand is Koon Chun, to be used in a pinch.

-I have tried adding slices of yellow onion and garlic too.
-It adds a nice complementary layer of flavor to this dish.
+I have tried adding slices of yellow onion too and it adds a nice layer of flavor to this dish.
 You can remove the onion at the end of the braise if you prefer since it will have given up all its flavor to the broth.
-For the seasoning in this thịt kho recipe: tinker with the soy sauce, fish sauce, and salt after the liquid has finished reducing to fit your taste.
-Do this by aiming to slightly under-season before boiling the pork, then adding more after the liquid reduces.
+For the seasoning in this thịt kho recipe: tinker with the soy sauce, fish sauce, and salt after the liquid has finished reducing, to taste.

 - 2 teaspoons salt

-- 4 tablespoons sugar for the nuoc mau (caramel).
-This is to add color and a hint of sweetness.
-Depending on how dark your caramel sauce gets, you may not need to add all of it to the pot.
-If you don’t want to make the nuoc mau, you can replace the soy sauce in the recipe with dark soy sauce for color.
+- 4 tablespoons sugar for the caramel color (nuoc mau).
+This is to deepen the color of the dish.
+Depending on how dark your caramel sauce gets, you may not need to use all of it.
+In a pinch, you can use about ⅕ teaspoon of thick soy sauce instead, but the caramel sauce will tastes better.

 - Add the coconut soda, soy sauce, fish sauce and salt to the pot.

 - Fill up the pot until the water just covers the pork.
-Turn the stove back on high heat.
+Turn the heat to high.

 - When it hits a boil, drop the heat until you still see a slight boil, maybe about about 25% heat and let it simmer uncovered for about 20 hours.
 Check and stir the pot every 20 minutes.
 The longer you cook it, the softer the pork gets.
-If you're in a hurry, 1 hour could do.
-Leaving it slightly uncovered lets the liquid reduce so you get a nice concentrated broth later.
-Make the Nuoc Mau (caramel) and add to the pot (or use "thick soy sauce" to add color)
+Leaving it slightly uncovered lets the liquid reduce so you get a nice concentrated sauce later.

-- When there are about 30-60 minutes left on the timer, add the eggs.
-Eventually we want the liquid to reduce to half of the original.
-So when the timer shows 15 minutes left and you have too much liquid, turn the heat up to evaporate the water faster.
-If you don't want to overcook the other ingredients, reduce the liquid in another pot.
+- When there are about 30 minutes left on the timer, add the eggs.
+Eventually we want the liquid to reduce to about ⅓ or ¼ of the original.